Car Insurance FAQs

 - Gender ruling / legislation

-The legislation is now changing: From 21st December 2012, insurance companies can no longer use a person gender as a factor in determining their premium.
-This means that insurance companies must rate males and females the same.
+From 21st December 2012, legislation was changed meaning that insurance companies could no longer use a person’s gender as a factor in determining their premium.
+The legislation was changed following a ruling by the European Court of Justice, commonly referred to as the gender directive.
+This change to the legislation means that insurance companies must rate males and females the same.

 - No Claims Bonus